 The city known for music also offers a wide variety of ways to refuel after catching some great bands

-Austin is known as the “Live Music Capital of the World®,” but the always-humming city is gaining a reputation as a dining-and-drinking paradise, as well.
+Austin is the self-proclaimed “Live Music Capital of the World®,” but the always-humming city is gaining a reputation as a dining-and-drinking paradise, as well.
 From popular food-scene staples to up-and-coming establishments, Austin offers a wide variety of ways to refuel after catching some great bands.

 Tex Mex: Breakfast Tacos and Beyond